elchaparrito1/Clicky-Game/README.md

-The Lord of the Rings Clicky Game
+The Lord of the Rings Clicky Game.
 Test your memory and choose the 12 Middle Earth heroes needed to defeat the One Ring.
 Just don't click on a the same heroe twice, or it's game over for you!